-Unencumbered by the freezing winter weather, ten-thousand gaming fans lined up outside the flying saucer-shaped Spodek Arena in Katowice, Poland to make history on January 17, 2013.
-That day marked the first time Katowice hosted Intel Extreme Masters (IEM), and since then the city has been the European home to the biggest live esports tournament in the world.
+Unencumbered by the freezing winter weather, 10,000 gaming fans lined up outside the flying saucer-shaped Spodek Arena in Katowice, Poland to make history on Jan.
+17, 2013.
+That day marked the first time Katowice hosted Intel Extreme Masters, and since then the city has been the European home to the biggest live esports tournament in the world.

-Since then, IEM has expanded beyond Blicharz’s wildest dreams.
-Returning for its fifth season, the tournament is driving Katowice to play a key role in the global rise of esports and the city is embracing players and fans.
-This year’s attendees get a respite from the freezing Polish winter: hollow, heated shipping containers will sit outside the arena to warm up and entertain the thousands waiting to enter the sold-out stadium.
+Since then, Intel Extreme Masters has expanded beyond Blicharz’s wildest dreams.
+Returning in 2018 for its sixth season, the tournament is driving Katowice to play a key role in the global rise of esports and the city is embracing players and fans.

-IEM Katowice happened through a combination of luck and cultural initiative, according to George Woo, event marketing manager who heads up the Intel Extreme Masters.
+Intel Extreme Masters Katowice happened through a combination of luck and cultural initiative, according to George Woo, Intel’s esports marketing manager.

 “The Katowice government has become a perfect partner,” said Woo “It has provided local resources needed to pull off a world class esport and gaming event.”

 He said local leaders wanted to make Katowice a youth capital of the world.